bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Speaker 1: 00:37:02

-Well, there are different targets.
+There are different targets.
 So this example, I think, could be used to make a network split where you would make a real block with two 32-byte transactions in it, but that when you combine those two 32-byte transactions, it would also make a real 64-byte transaction.
-So the hash of those two transactions, not 32-byte transactions, but the hashes of those two transactions, if you add them together, look like a real transaction, but it's an invalid transaction.
+So the hashes of those two transactions, not 32-byte transactions, but the hashes of those two transactions, if you add them together, look like a real transaction, but it's an invalid transaction.
 So now you are, or the other way around, the 64 byte thing is valid, but the two individual transactions are invalid.
 So if you give somebody a block, it will have the same hash at the top because the Merkle tree is the same at the top and that's the only thing you're communicating when you're communicating a block hash.
-So I'm giving you a block hash and I'm giving somebody else the same block hash but I'm going to give you the two transactions And I'm going to give this other person the one 64 byte transaction.
+So I'm giving you a block hash and I'm giving somebody else the same block hash but I'm gonna give you the two transactions and I'm gonna give this other person the one 64 byte transaction.
 And now one of you is going to say this block is invalid, and the other is going to say this block is valid.
 Now you have a network split.